wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
   :description: Wazuh helps to implement PCI DSS by performing file integrity checking, among other capabilities.
-Check out some use cases in this section of our documentation.
+Check out some use cases in this section.

 .. _pci_dss_file_integrity_monitoring: